Altium-Designer-addons/scripts-libraries/BetterRevertVCS/README.txt

  3) It will then re-open the document without local modifications (reverted).
  Of course, this script CANNOT work with a file that does not exist on your hard drive because we need an existing file path to re-open it.
- See the following web page to learn more about VCS in ALtium Designer: http://techdocs.altium.com/display/ADOH/Version+Control+and+Altium+Designer
+ See the following web page to learn more about VCS in Altium Designer: http://techdocs.altium.com/display/ADOH/Version+Control+and+Altium+Designer

 ------------------------------------------------------------------------------